 There are fears that, in the future, a certificate of vaccination against SARS-CoV-2 will be required to fly and to cross borders, to attend certain educational institutions, and even to go to certain events or use public transportation.

-There are particular concerns about DNA, RNA, and viral-vector vaccines, none of which have ever as yet been approved for human use.
+There is particular disquiet about DNA and RNA vaccines, which have never previously been approved for human use.

 Russia, China, and the US forge ahead